 One of the best ways to start your day is by treating your taste buds to a citrus kick by enjoying a fresh grapefruit – and each one is a mere 80 calories.
 Grapefruit is also a brilliant source of vitamin C, which is important for helping with the formation of collagen and protecting the immune system.

-Follow my tips above and you’ll eat healthily and keep a balanced diet this summer.
+Follow my tips above and you’ll eat healthily and feel balanced this summer.